-A rating upgrade is unlikely, given the negative outlook.
-However, positive credit pressure would emerge if the creditworthiness of IFFIm's largest donors, the UK and France, were to improve substantially.
+Positive credit pressure would emerge if the creditworthiness of IFFIm's largest donors, the UK or France, improves substantially.
 A significant decrease in the concentration of donor pledges would also be credit positive.

 Factors that could lead to a downgrade